jordiprats/hiera-yaml_wildcard/README.md

 # hiera - yaml_wildcard

 hacky yaml backend for puppet3.
-The feature provided by this module is already included in hiera5, so this backend makes no longer sense
+The wildcard feature provided by this module is already included in hiera5, so this backend makes no longer sense

 ## Installation